-Following research into the needs and wants of this sector, Peter Meyler, Head of Workplace Consultancy at Barnett Waddingham, believes that while the self-employed appear to be mainly enjoying the experience and empowerment of working for themselves, financially they are very much living for today and making limited or no provision for their retirement.
+Following research into the needs and wants of this sector Barnett Waddingham believes that while the self-employed appear to be mainly enjoying the experience and empowerment of working for themselves, financially they are very much living for today and making limited or no provision for their retirement.

 "The number of people drawn to the freedom and flexibility of self-employment has significantly increased in the UK over the last ten years.
 However, they are not recognising the loss of major long-term advantages, such as pension contributions and financial support.
 There is a clear divide between people employed directly and those contractually."

 Despite their high levels of financial awareness, the self-employed live very much for short-term rewards.
 62% of self-employed people are not currently contributing any income towards a pension or any other retirement vehicle, with another 18% are only contributing between 1-5%.
 Almost half of the self-employed plan to rely on the state pension for at least some of their retirement income.
 This means they are missing out on a significant amount pension benefit that comes from auto-enrolment contributions.

 Meanwhile, around three out of four UK businesses contribute more than the minimum rate, 8%, compared to just 13% of self-employed workers.

 Although 39% of self-employed people said they are not even able to save enough to achieve their retirement goals, 48% still plan to retire by the time they reach 65.
 14% plan to continue working beyond 70, while 18% are not sure when they will retire, suggesting they may have to work longer than their directly employed peers despite the risk of not being physically able when the time comes.